jscrane/UK101/README.md

 Hardware:
 ---------
 - A [Stellaris Launchpad](http://www.energia.nu/Guide_StellarisLaunchPad.html),
-- A supported TFT screen,
+- A supported TFT screen, such as [this one](http://forum.stellarisiti.com/topic/626-ssd1289-32-320x240-tft-16bit-parallel-interface-touch-libraries/),
 - An SD drive,
 - A PS/2 keyboard.
+- see config.h for wiring details.

 Firmware:
 ---------